ARMmbed/mbed-os-example-ble-fota/README.md

 Currently, the only supported target board for the examples is the [`NRF52840_DK`](https://os.mbed.com/platforms/Nordic-nRF52840-DK/).
 The [BLE documentation](https://os.mbed.com/docs/mbed-os/v6.12/apis/ble.html) describes the BLE APIs available on Mbed™ OS; going through this documentation isn't strictly essential to run the examples, but is helpful in understanding the sources.

 ## Build Tool
 The `fota.sh` cli tool aids in setup and build of the examples in this repository.
-The tool takes in as arguments the example, target board, mount point of the target board, and toolchain.
 Please run `./scripts/fota.sh --help` for usage instructions.

 > **Note**: If the mount point is not provided (it could be the case that an end-user is trying to build without the board connected), then the target binary is not flashed.
 This is especially useful for building the examples with a CI workflow.
 >